timetag/timetag.github.io/docs/installation.rst

 Run the Web GUI
 ,,,,

-     You can access the  `ETA Web GUI <https://timetag.github.io/ETA/gui/src/renderer/>`_ from any platform with a Web browser.
+     Please not that the GUI will not be installed when ETA is installed as a Python package.
+Instead, you can access the  `ETA Web GUI <https://timetag.github.io/ETA/gui/src/renderer/>`_ on any platform with a Web browser.

 Verify the Installation
 ......